• Skip to primary navigation

 Add your favorite wood chips or wood chunks to the smoker and preheat the smoker temperature to 250 degrees F. I used cherry wood to smoke the wings.

-collage of seasonings.
+Collage of seasonings.

 • Add the seasonings to a small bowl